rakuten-ads/Rakuten-Ads-iOS/doc/mediation/README.md

 `MediationAdapter` is supported from RUNA SDK version `1.16.0`.

-The `MediationAdapter` SDK is dependent on `GoogleAdsMobile` SDK, but since the [SPM is not recommanded by `GoogleAdsMobile` currently](https://developers.google.com/admob/ios/quick-start#spm), `RUNAMediationAdapter` doesn't declare the dependency relation with it while let user to decide the method to import `GoogleAdsMobile` SDK.
+The `RUNAMediationAdapter` SDK is dependent on `GoogleAdsMobile` SDK, but since the [SPM is not recommanded by `GoogleAdsMobile` currently](https://developers.google.com/admob/ios/quick-start#spm), `RUNAMediationAdapter` doesn't declare the dependency relation with it while let developers to decide the method to import `GoogleAdsMobile` SDK.

 #### Configure RUNA essential parameters

+Configure the essential parameters in the class `RUNAAdParameter` for `RUNABanner` and register it to GAD network extras.

 ```swift
 // set parameters for RUNA